fiveid/fiveid.github.io/_posts/2015-7-23-Fun-With-Enums.md

 hardfi.onThisDay(today) // "Going out tonight, going out tonight"
 ```

 As we have the same return value for multiple days, we can cut down the code by comparing the enum's `rawValue` (which acts, in this instance, like an array index) with a range of numbers.
+The above code is saying "if our enum is a `.Friday` or a `.Saturday` return "Going out tonight, going out tonight", otherwise return "Living for the weekend".

-Let's use our `dailyActivity()` function and see what the boys from Staines are up to.
+Let's use our `dailyActivity()` function and see exactly what the boys from Staines are up to.

 ```swift
 // Error! cannot invoke 'dailyActivity' with an argument list of type '(day, HardFi)'